Skip to content

 Rois-Bheinn — common questions

-How hard is Rois-Bheinn?
+How difficult is Rois-Bheinn?

-When is the best time to climb Rois-Bheinn?
+What's the best month to climb Rois-Bheinn?

-Can I bring my dog up Rois-Bheinn?
+Can dogs go up Rois-Bheinn?

 No signal on this remote Moidart coast hill